 The Russian Federation stressed that the change of the word chairman vs chair is not acceptable for them, and this provides a rationale for them to insert this text so TSB can’t modify texts accordingly.

-Before considering TD450 forward, it was agreed to entertain an informal consultation during the coffee break following this meeting to try resolving the issue in clause 6.3.
+The Russian Federation proposed to take the decision not to change the term chairman in ITU-T A.8.
+According to the Russian Federation, this proposal was not opposed.Before considering TD450 forward, it was agreed to entertain an informal consultation during the coffee break following this meeting to try resolving the issue in clause 6.3.

-The informal consultation concluded that: There was disagreement on whether the term "chair" can be used (instead of "chairman") in (new or revised) Recommendations.
+The informal consultation concluded that: There was disagreement on whether the term "chair" may be used (instead of "chairman") in (new or revised) Recommendations.
 It was agreed that TSAG will refer this issue to the next Council meeting.
 It was further agreed that TSB will pre-publish ITU-T A.8 as contained in TD450 but that the final publication is pending this clarification.

 NOTE – TD450 uses the term "chairman".